Does Meredith anticipate making changes to its Fall 2020 plan?

-How will Meredith classes be taught during the Fall semester?
+How are Meredith classes being taught during the Fall semester?

-Faculty continue preparing to safely teach face-to-face, online, and hybrid courses.
+Meredith is offering a mix of face-to-face, online, and hybrid courses.
 The College has invested in technology to help ensure students receive a well-designed, engaging experience regardless of course format.
-Read more about these preparations
+Read more about these preparations.

 The Fall 2020 semester schedule includes face-to-face, online synchronous, online asynchronous, and hybrid courses.
 What do these terms mean?

 Online synchronous is an online class that has real-time course meetings.

 Online asynchronous is a true online class with no real-time meetings.